How to Read and Decode CAN Bus Data Step by Step

 Skip the Setup: Use AutoPi

-If you want to bypass the manual setup process, consider using the AutoPi device, a highly customizable tool that provides a direct interface to your car and communicates seamlessly with the ECU.
+If you want to bypass the manual setup process, you want to be using the AutoPi device, a highly customizable tool that provides a direct interface to your car and communicates seamlessly with the ECU.
 The AutoPi simplifies the process, making it user-friendly.

 Connecting the AutoPi Device